ssouma3/qumusic/README.md

 It is recommended to use **Python 3.10 or later**.
 ⚠️ This project depends on Qiskit 2.0.0 and qiskit-aer 0.17.0.
-Make sure your environment matches these versions for compatibility.See requirement.txt for other required packages.
+Make sure your environment matches these versions for compatibility.
+See requirement.txt for other required packages.

 You can recreate the environment using the provided YAML file: